The generalized Pareto process; with a view towards application and simulation: Pareto processes

-Note that Rootz\'en and Tajvidi's formula (i.e. (2) in Definition 2.1) only holds for the vector $\mathbf{x}$ larger than the vector of the lower endpoints of the marginal distributions.
-The following example illustrates this.
-Consider the model related to two independent unit Fr\'echet.
-Then Rootz\'en and Tajvidi's formula corresponds to
+Note that Rootz\'en and Tajvidi's formula, (2) in Definition 2.1, only holds for a vector $(x,y)$ -- for simplicity, we take bivariate vectors in the following discussion -- larger than the vector of the lower endpoints of the marginal distributions.
+The following example illustrates this fact.

+Apply Rootz\'en and Tajvidi's formula with $G(x,y)=\RMe^{-((x+1)^{-1}+(y+1)^{-1})}$, for $x>-1$ and $y>-1$, that is, the r.v. constructed from two independent unit Fr\'echet random variables shifted by $-1$.
+Then, their formula for the Pareto r.v. shifted by $(1,1)$ is,

-but, it is undetermined otherwise.
-Then note that their formula is not able to capture the positive mass on the axis.
+Now note that this does not properly accommodate the positive mass that exists on the axis.